 Human Systems Integration (HSI) is the interdisciplinary technical and management processes for integrating the human into and across all system elements, an essential enabler to systems engineering (INCOSE, 2007).
-HSI is a Department of Defense (DoD) mandated requirement in Department of Defense Instruction (DoDI) 5000.02, Enclosure 7.
+HSI is a Department of Defense (DoD) mandated requirement in Department of Defense Instruction (DoDI) 5000.02, Enclosure 7 (USD AT&L, 2015).
 When executed faithfully, it is a strategy that is initiated early in the program and works throughout the program life cycle to ensure that the product design and development meets human performance capabilities at minimum cost.
-These capabilities include the human cognitive, physical, and sensory skills required for manpower and personnel selection, training, usability, safety, health hazard assessment, survivability and for maintaining and supporting a system.
+These capabilities include the human cognitive, physical and sensory skills required for using, maintaining and supporting a system.
 It comprises seven domains as described in DoDI 5000.02, Enclosure 7, Human Systems Integration.
 The seven domains are: